Table of Contents

 Step 1: Create a Standardized Explainer Document

 Develop a simple, one-page PDF guide that breaks down the basics in plain English.
 This document is the cornerstone of your system.
-It must clearly state the general rule—that compensation for physical injuries is typically not taxable—and then visually outline the common exceptions (e.g., interest, punitive damages).
-This handout provides foundational knowledge while drawing a firm boundary: your firm is the legal expert, not the tax advisor.
+It must clearly state the general rule—that compensation for physical injuries is typically not taxable—and then visually outline the common exceptions, such as interest and punitive damages.
+The guide should also reference Colorado's key personal injury parameters: the three-year statute of limitations under C.R.S. § 13-80-101, which establishes the filing deadline for most claims; modified comparative negligence standards under C.R.S. § 13-21-111, which bar recovery if a plaintiff is more than 50% at fault; and non-economic damages caps of $1,500,000 as of 2025.
+This handout provides foundational knowledge while drawing a firm boundary: the law firm serves as the legal expert, not the tax advisor.
+Clear disclaimers should direct clients to consult certified tax professionals for individual circumstances.

 Step 2: Automate Your Communication Workflow